 - In 2015, 290 fatal accidents in California involved commercial trucks.
 This is a 3.9% increase from 2014, which saw 279 fatal truck accidents.
 In 74 of the truck crashes in 2015, the truck was what caused the crash.
 Trucks caused 2,662 injury accidents in CA, 2015 – a 7.6% increase from the previous year.

 - The most common causes of trucking accidents in California include truck driver error, distracted driving, drowsy driving, speeding, alcohol/drug impairment, and broken traffic laws.
 Truckers must obey federal and state laws when operating commercial vehicles in California.
 Broken laws may lead to negligence per se cases in California, or cases in which negligence is a given due to unlawful acts.

 Trucking is the most common mode of freight transportation in California.
 It is impossible for drivers in Santa Ana, Irvine, and Anaheim to avoid sharing the road with commercial trucks and trailers.
 Some interactions between big rigs and passenger cars will end in tragedy.
 After a truck accident, seek help from our Irvine truck accident attorneys.
-Our personal injury lawyers can investigate the collision, identify acts of negligence or broken federal regulations, and help you pursue fair recovery.
+Our experienced personal injury lawyers can investigate the collision, identify acts of negligence or broken federal regulations, and help you pursue fair recovery.

 Federal Regulation of the Trucking Industry